arshad-yaseen/ocra/README.md

 ## Prerequisites

-Ocra requires GraphicsMagick and Ghostscript to be installed on your system for PDF processing.
+OcrLLM requires GraphicsMagick and Ghostscript to be installed on your system for PDF processing.

 ### macOS